-Teachers are responsible and accountable for the progress and development of all the pupils in their class.
+Teachers are responsible and accountable for meeting the needs, progress and development of all the pupils in their class.

-High-quality teaching is our first step in responding to pupils who have SEN. This will be adapted for individual pupils.
+High-quality teaching is our first step in responding to pupils who have SEND.
+This will be adapted for individual pupils.

+Based on the pupils SEND needs the school may provide some of the following interventions.
 We will also provide the following interventions:

 - > 1-1 RWInc phonics tuition

 - > Attention Autism Sessions

 - > Intensive Interactions

-- > BLAST
+BLAST

 - > Speech and Language 1-1 sessions

 - > Targeted Readers

 - > Precision Teaching

 - > Colourful semantics as part of quality first teaching

 - > Cued articulation and Makaton as part of Quality first teaching